-The total outstanding notional amount of currency forwards embedded in non-financial contracts amounted to US\$21 and US\$41 as of December 31, 2020 and 2019, respectively.
+The total outstanding notional amount of currency forwards embedded in non-financial contracts amounted to US\$42 and US\$21 as of December 31, 2021 and 2020, respectively.
 These non-financial contracts consist mainly of foreign currency-denominated purchase orders, sales agreements and capital expenditures.
 The embedded forwards are not clearly and closely related to their respective host contracts.
-The net positive fair value of these embedded currency forwards amounted to P22 and P52 in 2020 and 2019, respectively.
+The net positive (negative) fair value of these embedded currency forwards amounted to (P29) and P22 in 2021 and 2020, respectively.

-The Group recognized marked-to-market gains (losses) from embedded derivatives amounting to P36, P130 and (P1) in 2020, 2019 and 2018, respectively (Note 26).
+The Group recognized marked-to-market gains (losses) from embedded derivatives amounting to (P54), P36 and P130 in 2021, 2020 and 2019, respectively (Note 26).